arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/io/README.md

 ### unsafeRunSync

-To be used with SEVERE CAUTION, it runs `IO` synchronously and returning its result blocking the current thread.
+To be used with SEVERE CAUTION.
+It runs `IO` synchronously and returns its result blocking the current thread.
-It generally should be used only for examples & tests.
+It generally should only be used for examples and tests.

 If your program has crashed, this function call is a good suspect.
-To avoid crashing use `attempt()` first.
+To avoid crashing, use `attempt()` first.

 If your multithreaded program deadlocks, this function call is a good suspect.